PyMVPA/PyMVPA/doc/source/tutorial.rst

        [ 0.125]])

-The advantage of having a dataset as the return value (as opposed to a plain vector, or even a single number is that we can easily attach additional information).
+The advantage of having a dataset as the return value (as opposed to a plain vector, or even a single number) is that we can easily attach additional information.
 In this case the dataset also contains some information about which samples (indicated by the respective attribute values used by the splitter) formed the training and test datasets in each fold.